rileyjmurray/sageopt/docs/source/documentation/sageopt.polynomials.rst

  - :func:`sageopt.poly_solrec`, and
  - :func:`sageopt.local_refine_polys_from_sigs`.

-We assume the user has already read the section on polynomial :ref:`condsagepolys`.
+We assume the user has already read the section on polynomial :ref:`conditioning<condsagepolys>`.
 Newcomers to sageopt might benefit from reading this page in one browser window, and keeping our page of :ref:`allexamples` open in an adjacent window.
 It might also be useful to have a copy of MCW2019_ at hand, since that article is